Diarrhea: What to Eat and Avoid

 Besides having runny, watery poop, you may feel cramping, stomach pain or nausea.
 Depending on the cause, you may have a fever or chills.

-What Foods to Eat
+Foods to Eat with Diarrhea

 Most likely, you aren't going to feel like eating much—who wants to eat after feeling trapped on the throne?
 With acute diarrhea, the key is getting over whatever caused the problem in the first place, which usually means waiting things out.
 "Food isn't the solution," Katz says.